-Admission to West Hills College Coalinga requires one of the following:
+Admission to Coalinga College requires one of the following:

-- High school graduation. - Successful completion of the California High School Equivalency Examination or G.E.D. - Attainment of adult status, 18 years of age. - Recommendation from the principal of the high school the student is attending and parental permission. - Student must be approved for "advanced scholastic or vocational work," and must be identified as a special part-time or full-time student.
-Some courses may have restricted access based on age. - Students may be admitted as a special part-time or full-time student (dual enrollment) if: - the class is open to the general public or the class is offered during the normal school day at the student's high school campus; and - the student is currently enrolled in grade 11 or 12 (Junior or Senior year).
+- High school graduation. - Successful completion of the California High School Equivalency Examination, G.E.D., or equivalent. - Attainment of adult status, 18 years of age. - Recommendation from the principal of the high school the student is attending and parental permission. - Student must be approved for "advanced scholastic or vocational work," and must be identified as a special parttime or full-time student.#Some courses may have restricted access based on age. - Students may be admitted as a special part-time or full-time student (dual enrollment) if: - • the class is open to the general public or the class is offered during the normal school day at the student's high school campus; and - the student is of the age or class level equal to grades 7-12.
 Exceptions may be made for some special programs and course work.
-For additional information regarding exceptions please contact the Registrar at admissionscoalinga@whccd.edu.
+For additional information regarding exceptions please contact Coalinga College Dual Enrollment at whccdualenrollment@whccd.edu or call 559-934-2331